 The Jaguar Project sits at the intersection of two of the most important mineralising structures in the Carajás Mineral Province, the Canãa and McCandless Faults.
-At Jaguar, the close association of semi-massive and massive sulphides with magnetite means that, when targeting new mineralisation, coincident electromagnetic and magnetic anomalies are the highest priority targets.
-This is evidenced in the Ground Magnetics and Airborne Electromagnetic (GeoTEM) surveys in Figures 6 and 7 below.
+At Jaguar, the close association of semi-massive and massive sulphides with magnetite means that, when targeting new mineralisation, coincident electromagnetic (FLEM/DHEM) and magnetic anomalies are the highest priority targets.

+This is evidenced in the Ground Magnetics and Airborne Electromagnetic (GeoTEM) surveys shown in Figures 2 and 3 below.

-To date, more than 300 holes have been drilled at Jaguar with only twelve of these holes located outside the known deposit limits (black outline in the figures below).
-There are multiple prospects and targets that are yet to be drill-tested which are located along the main mineralisation structures and characterised by ground magnetic and airborne and/or ground electromagnetic (EM) anomalies coincident with significant soil geochemical anomalies.
+To date, more than 300 holes have been drilled at Jaguar with only twelve of these holes located outside the known deposit limits (yellow outline in the figures below.)

+There are multiple prospects and targets that are yet to be drill-tested within the tenement area which are located along the main mineralisation structures and characterised by ground magnetic and airborne and/or ground electromagnetic (EM) anomalies coincident with significant soil geochemical anomalies.